microprediction/timemachines/README.md

    - **Simple k-step ahead forecasts** in functional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).
    Time series "models" are synomymous with functions that have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".
    One might say that skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
-    a forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
-However the *caller* is expected to maintain state from one invocation (data point) to the next.
+    forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
+However here the *caller* is expected to maintain state from one invocation (data point) to the next.

    - **Simple tuning** with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/hyper.py) facilitated by [HumpDay](https://github.com/microprediction/humpday), which provides canonical functional use of scipy.optimize, ax-platform,